GJB2/GJB6 (Connexin 26,30) Gene Analysis

 Specimen Instructions:

-Please include the following information:
+Must include the following information:

-• Patient identifiers (full name, date of birth, sex and medical
+• Patient identifiers (full name, date of birth, sex and medical record number)

 • Pertinent history and clinical findings

-• Date of collection & Sample type
+• Date of collection & sample type

 • Ordering physician